python-projects-fernando/shopflow/README.md

 ## About the Book

 **"SOLID Principles in Python: A Hands-On Guide for All Developers"** is a practical guide for developers at any level who want to write robust, scalable, and maintainable Python applications.
-Through realistic examples like ShopFlow, the book bridges theory and practice—helping you recognize anti-patterns, refactor legacy code, and build systems that evolve gracefully.
+Through realistic examples like ShopFlow, the book bridges theory and practice, helping you recognize anti-patterns, refactor legacy code, and build systems that evolve gracefully.

 **Perfect for**:
 - Python developers tired of “tutorial hell”